 Ring and ball test: Used to determine the temperature at which a material softens.
 Adhesives and resins do not transition from solid to liquid through a sharp melting point.
 Instead, they pass through a softening zone.
 The ring and ball test is one way to determine a point in this zone.
 The way it is carried out is as follows: A steel ball of specified weight is placed on a ring filled with the sample.
 It is then heated at a prescribed rate in a prescribed test liquid.
 At a certain temperature, the ball will fall through the ring.
 This temperature is called the softening point.
 It is an element in determining application temperature window and open time.

 Set up: The period of time and/or action of an adhesive solidifying by losing its heat or carrier after “wet-out.”
 Appropriate set up is critical to an adhesive’s cohesion.

 Setback temperatures: A recommended temporary drop in the temperature to reduce adhesive degradation when a production line is put on hold.
 Bostik can supply clients with setback information as appropriate for our adhesives.

 Shear: The strain on an item or substance when force is applied laterally along the surface of the material.
 Shear strength is important for adhesives used in stress bonding applications.
 For example, in disposable hygiene, this would apply to diaper fastening and stretch materials.

-Skin/skinning: The formation of a gel on top of a fluid.
+Skin/skinning: The formation of a solid or gelled layer on top of a fluid.
 This can be a sign of degradation of the adhesive.